Recipe: Braised Eggplant and Tomatoes

-Pre-heat oven to 400 F. Place eggplant halves in a 9x9 pan, cut sides up.
+Preheat oven to 400 F. Film the bottom of a 9x9 pan with 2 tablespoons of olive oil, then place eggplant halves inside, cut sides up.
 Sprinkle each half with about 1/4 teaspoon salt.
 Reserve the remaining salt for later use.

-In a small skillet over medium heat, saute onions in 2 tablespoons olive oil until translucent, about five minutes.
-Transfer onions into a small bowl and stir in the tomato, basil, parsley, and remaining salt.
-Scoop the tomato mixture on top of the eggplant.
-Pour remaining olive oil into the bottom of the pan, cover with aluminum foil and bake for 10 minutes.
+In a small skillet over medium heat, sauté onions in the remaining 2 tablespoons of olive oil until translucent, about five minutes.
+Stir in the tomato, basil, parsley, and remaining salt until combined, then scoop the tomato mixture on top of the eggplant.
+Cover the pan with aluminum foil and bake for 10 minutes.

 Baste the eggplant with the liquid in the pan, then re-cover and bake for 15 more minutes.
 Baste again and bake until eggplants are soft and tender, uncovered, about 20 additional minutes.